violettance/violettance/README.md

 What have I done so far?

-• I was selected to participate in an iOS application development bootcamp with Swift, led by Turkcell, and my e-commerce project was ranked among the top 10
+• "Application Development Bootcamp with Swift" led by Turkcell participant.
+Semi-final project was ranked among the top 10

-• I gained digital analytics experience as a member of GroupM, a global leader in media investment industry
+• Marketing analytics experience at GroupM, a global leader in media investment industry.
+Work with global brands such as Unilever

+• Digital analytics experience at YapıKredi, one of the local leader in banking industry

-• I gained technical expertise in data and understanding of banking industry at YapıKredi, leading to successful prototyping of "Predictive UX Model" project at Koç Digital
+• "Predictive UX Model" project at Koç Digital's "Data & Analytics for Business" training

 Currently, I am focusing on developing myself in the area of product development for machine learning products.